 Conflict over land and resources in Mali is rooted in the country’s colonial past.
 Before colonization by the French, communities enjoyed codified rights for centuries under empires spanning much of present-day Mali.
-After Mali fell to French colonial rule in 1892, the French declared all “unproductive lands” to be under the control of the state, under the pretense of increasing productivity.
+After Mali fell to French colonial rule in 1892, the French declared all “unproductive lands” to be under the control of the state, under the pretence of increasing productivity.
 Communities were dispossessed of their land.
-State ownership continued in postcolonial Mali, fueling conflict over communities’ customary claims.
+State ownership continued in postcolonial Mali, fuelling conflict over communities’ customary claims.

 In 1990, Mali began a process of decentralization to allow communities to assert their tenure rights, culminating in the Land Reform Act in 2006.
 The Act aims to address insecure tenure and resolve the longstanding conflicts over land that have fuelled armed conflict.
 The Act recognizes communities’ customary rights and seeks to inventory customary rights and use throughout the country.
 It establishes the first village-level land commissions to address land-related conflict.

 The 2006 Agricultural Orientation Law (Loi d’Orientation Agricole), which establishes the foundation of land governance in Mali, reflects the government’s ambition to make the country an agricultural powerhouse in the region.
 Despite the government’s efforts, natural resources and land governance remained centralized, with overlapping statutory and customary rights that result in frequent land conflicts.
 Migration from the north and large-scale land acquisitions exacerbated land conflicts and tenure insecurity throughout the country.
 These conflicts fueled the armed conflict and insurgencies that plagued Mali in the past decade and local conflicts that continue to hamper development, feed unrest, and imperil community livelihoods.